-Does a Landlord Have to Allow a Tenant to Have a Pet?
+Does a Tenant Have a Right to Have a Pet?

 It is somewhat common that a lease will contain a 'no pets' clause; however, as per section 14 of the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17 (the "RTA"), any such provision within a lease agreement is void despite the agreement established between the landlord and tenant; and accordingly, such a clause is unenforceable.
 Specifically, the RTA states: